Exploring Refs in React

 function hoc(WrappedComponent){class HOC extends Component {......render(){cosnt { forwardRef, ...rest } = this.props;return <WrappedComponent ref={forwardRef} {...this.props} />}}return React.forwardRef((props, ref) => {return(<HOC {...props} forwardRef={ref} />)})}class Child extends Component {...}export default hoc(Child)

-We make few changes to HOC fn , instead of directly returning <HOC />
+We make few changes to HOC fn , instead of directly returning <HOC />, we

 Conclusion